4Science/rioxxintegration/README.md

 ## Prerequisites  <a name="Prerequisites"></a>

-A new simplified addon has been released by 4Science built as Maven Module.
-The artifacts for DSpace 5.10 and DSpace 6.3 has been released as public on <a href="https://nexus.4science.it/">4Science Nexus repository</a>
+A new simplified addon has been released by 4Science built as a Maven Module.
+The artifacts for DSpace 5.10 and DSpace 6.3 have been released as public on <a href="https://nexus.4science.it/">4Science Nexus repository</a>

 **__Important note__**: if you use DSpace 5.10 or DSpace 6.3 default versions you have to IMMEDIATELLY UPGRADE to the last line of development (5.11-SNAPSHOT or 6.4-SNAPSHOT).
-The activity is required because these versions may have some malfunctions due to dependencies (e.g. upgrade for Bower, JRuby, SASS dependency) or changed third party policies (e.g. GeoLite database feature for geolocation points).
+This is required because these versions may have some malfunctions due to dependencies (e.g. upgrade for Bower, JRuby, SASS dependency) or changed third party policies (e.g. GeoLite database feature for geolocation points).
 * to upgrade your DSpace from 5.10 to 5.11-SNAPSHOT use https://github.com/4Science/rioxxintegration/releases/download/5.10.0/jisc-from-5_10-to-5_11-patch.diff
-* to upgrade your DSpace from 6.3 to 6.4-SNAPSHOT (current last commit 5c5e415276e11bfafaabb51819b38278862c2e91) https://github.com/4Science/rioxxintegration/releases/download/6.4.0-beta/jisc-from-6_3-to-5c5e415276e11bfafaabb51819b38278862c2e91-patch.diff
+* to upgrade your DSpace from 6.3 to 6.4-SNAPSHOT (current last commit 5c5e415276e11bfafaabb51819b38278862c2e91) use https://github.com/4Science/rioxxintegration/releases/download/6.4.0-beta/jisc-from-6_3-to-5c5e415276e11bfafaabb51819b38278862c2e91-patch.diff

 To be able to install the patch, you will need the following prerequisites:

-* A running DSpace 5.10 or 6.3 instance.
+* A running DSpace 5.10 or 6.3 instance
 * Git should be installed on the machine to apply the prerequisite patch.

 ## RIOXX Integration addon <a name="rioxx-integration-addon"></a>